 7th February 2023

-Lifes2good Foundation and CRS Afghanistan have just completed a video project.
-The foundation has worked with CRS Afghanistan from 2018 to 2022, providing primary education, to boys and girls, in a remote mountainous region of Afghanistan.
+Lifes2good Foundation and CRS Afghanistan completed a video project in 2022.
+The foundation worked with CRS Afghanistan from 2018 to 2022, providing primary education, to boys and girls, in a remote mountainous region of Afghanistan.
 Without this programme there would have been no school in the 8 villages involved.
 Much was achieved in this 5 year programme and a new donor was found to replace L2GF.
-In 2022, to celebrate, and acknowledge, what has been achieved in the 5 year programme, we collaborated with a Kabul based film making company to make this short video.
+In 2022, to celebrate, and acknowledge, what was achieved in the 5 year programme, we collaborated with a Kabul based film making company to make this short video.
 However also in 2022 we saw regime change in Afghanistan with the Taliban coming to power.
-The schools which were supported by L2GF are currently closed, as CRS ,and other members of the international community, negotiate to try to create the conditions to allow the schools to reopen.
+This has challenged the objectives of the programme but CRS ,and other members of the international community continue to negotiate and advocate to create the conditions that allow for girls education.

 4th November 2022